Footnotes and Tangents

 ‘Tommaso, they want you upstairs.’
 His movements were unhurried as he nodded to a kitchen child, who brought him a basin of water.
 He washed his hands, dried them on a linen cloth.
 He took off his apron and hung it on a peg.
 For all he knows, it is there still.

-Last Week | Home Page | Reading Schedule
+Last Week | Home Page | Reading Schedule | Next Week

-Each week, I dive into the detail with summaries, background, footnotes and tangents to enrich your reading.
-I am joined on this journey by
+Each week, I dive into the details, with summaries, background, footnotes and tangents to enrich your reading.
+I am joined on this journey by Bea Stitches, who delves into the archive on our behalf, and Matt Brown, who makes maps to help us find our way through Cromwell’s world.

 I start each post with a summary of the week’s story illustrated by a map created by Matt Brown.
 This week, we are reading the first half of Part Three.
 Chapter II.
 Entirely Beloved Cromwell, Spring–December 1530.